tiger100256-hu/openvino/docs/OV_Runtime_UG/supported_plugins/AUTO.md

 @sphinxdirective
 .. note::
-   The realtime performance will be closer to the best suited device the longer the process runs.
+   The realtime performance will be becomming close to best suited device after running for longer time.
 @endsphinxdirective

 ## Using the Auto-Device Plugin